 Its always been the case that videos may be randomly reviewed and then have an age restriction slapped on them, or the content might be taken down completely or just muted, but these videos might not have even violated YouTube rules.
 But it must be pretty hard to spot, to be fair, unless someone complains about the video, even with all the bots and staff they have looking out for this stuff.

-With these YouTube Stats for 2017, you can understand the problem is HUGE
+With these YouTube Stats, you can understand the problem is HUGE

 - The total number of people who use YouTube – 1,300,000,000.